Alcohol Addiction Treatment Program in Kennett Square, PA

 It’s not uncommon for people who struggle with alcohol to also suffer from a behavioral health disorder.
 About half of all people with a substance use disorder also have a mental health disorder.
 The two conditions often feed off each other, making it difficult for people to break the cycle of addiction.

 A dual diagnosis program assesses and treats addiction and underlying mental health disorders.
 This integrated approach is more effective than treating each condition separately.
 When treating a dual diagnosis, the goal is to help people manage their symptoms and develop the skills they need to stay sober for life.

 Alcohol Addiction Treatment Program near New Castle, DE

 New Horizons Recovery Center is an outpatient treatment program located about an hour away from Philadelphia in Kennett Square, Pennsylvania.
-We offer a variety of services to help people struggling with alcohol addiction, including individual therapy, group therapy, and family therapy.
+At our alcohol addiction center in Kennett Square PA, we offer a variety of services to help people struggling with alcohol addiction, including individual therapy, group therapy, and family therapy.
 We also provide dual diagnosis treatment for people with co-occurring mental health disorders.

 Our flexible outpatient program allows our clients to find a program that works for them while still being able to rebuild their work and social lives.
 Each personalized treatment plan may include therapies like:

 Vivitrol is an injectable medication that medical professionals use to treat alcohol addiction.
 It blocks the brain’s receptors responsible for the “reward” feeling people get when they drink alcohol.
 This blockage can help reduce cravings and the urge to drink.

 Relapse-prevention therapy is a type of cognitive-behavioral therapy that helps people identify their triggers and develop coping mechanisms to deal with them.
 This skills-based approach can help people stay sober long after treatment has ended.

 Acceptance and Commitment Therapy